dfsklar/TheHavensAcctsReceivable/README.md

 * Set the month you want: e.g. "from aug" "to aug"

-* Export CSV via the red-underlined link -- it does indeed honor the combobox date-range settings
+* Export CSV via the provided link -- it does indeed honor the combobox date-range settings

 * Rename the file to ~/Downloads/airbnb.csv